NikosIoannidis13/Vehicle-Detection-from-Drones/README.md

     ├── Annotations/             # The annotations without processing that we downloaded ├── Frames/                  # drone images
-    ├── Labels_axis_aligned/     # annotations with the created upright bounding boxes ├── Labels_YOLO_upright/     # annotations in YOLO format that will be used for training
+    ├── Labels_axis_aligned/     # annotations with the created upright bounding boxes └── Labels_YOLO_upright/     # annotations in YOLO format that will be used for training

-Also make sure that your project folder has the following structure :

 UAV_RECOGNITION/
 ├── checkpoints/